Learn about the Bank of Canada’s role in supervising payment service providers, next steps and how you can get involved.

 Under the Retail Payment Activities Act (RPAA), the Bank will be responsible for supervising payment service providers (PSPs).
 The aim is to build confidence in the safety and reliability of their services while protecting end users from specific risks.

 The Department of Finance Canada is leading the development of regulations for the supervisory framework with support from the Bank.
+Proposed regulations to help clarify details of the RPAA have been published in Part I of the Canada Gazette.

 About payment service providers